sudostake/sudostake_agent_near/README.md

 ## Troubleshooting
 - Initialization/network
   - `nearai` defaults to mainnet; use a profile or inline `NEAR_NETWORK` to switch.
+  - This project uses built-in RPC URLs per network and does not accept custom RPC overrides.
 - CLI not found
   - Activate venv and reinstall deps: `source .venv/bin/activate && pip install -r requirements.txt`.
 - Build errors (jq/semver)